idio-lang/idio-by-example/idio-source/piping-commands.rst

 .. note::

-   This example has the asynchronous command at the end of the script meaning :lname:`Idio` is likely to kill it as it exits before the command prints anything.
+   These examples have the asynchronous command at the end of the script meaning :lname:`Idio` is likely to kill it as it exits before the asynchronous command prints anything.
 We need a call to ``wait`` to ensure it gets a chance to run to completion.

 ******************
 named-pipe variant